gogins/csound-webserver-opcodes/README.md

 ## Performance

-Once created, and whether or not it is actually displayed, the browser remains in scope until the end of the Csound performance.
+Once created, and whether or not it actually displays any Web pages, the browser remains in scope until the end of the Csound performance.

 # webkit_open_uri